softwareconstruction240/softwareconstruction/chess/4-database/getting-started.md

 ## Dependencies

-The only additional dependency you’ll need to add for this project is the driver for connecting to MySQL.
+Add the dependency for the MySQL driver and associate it with your `server` module.

 - mysql:mysql-connector-java:8.0.29
   - Scope: Compile